Search

 Textures

 Textures also have an important role in optimizing your scene.
-Having too many and/or too large textures may result in overloading your Vram.
+Overloading your Vram with textures will make your renders very slow.

 Shaders